Motivate your high school students to reach their goals in 2022 (Updated).

 It will also be essential to set a seller goal.
 Students need to know what's expected of them.
 Simply telling them to 'sell as much as possible' is somewhat vague.
 Every student will have a different interpretation of this phrase.
 As the group sponsor, you should know how much money the group needs to raise.
 Here is a simple formula that you can use to determine what we call an 'item goal':

 - Money Needed ÷ Total Students = Profit / Seller

 - 2. Profit / Seller ÷ Profit / Item = Item Goal

-- Let's say you need to raise $2,000 and you have 50 students in your group.
+- Let's say you need to raise $2,000 and have 50 students in your group.
 The money each student would need to raise would be $40.

-For more information see our Fundraiser Goal Setting Guide
+For more information, see our Fundraiser Goal Setting Guide.

-3. Make High School Fundraising Competitive
+3. Good High School Fundraising Ideas Are Competitive

 With the right incentives, sales will follow.
 High school students become more motivated if you introduce fun and exciting selling incentives.
 Consider dividing your group into smaller teams so you can offer special rewards or privileges to the top-selling team.
 You can do this throughout your sale, not just after the sale.

 For instance, you can tie your rewards to activities your students perform as group members.
 If you are a sports team, the team that sells the most after the first day doesn't have to put equipment away or is exempt from running at the end of practice.
 As a sponsor, you should already know what will motivate your group.
 And the great thing is, if you're creative, you'll devise ways to increase your profits without spending extra money.

 It all comes back to what we've said from the beginning.
 Successful high school fundraising happens because your students understand why they're selling and how they'll benefit.